seam-project-studios/osiris-ojs/readme.md

 # Osiris and OJS

-## OJS is an asynchronous Javascript template engine.
+## OJS is an asynchronous Javascript template engine [src](https://github.com/seam-project-studios/osiris-ojs/blob/master/ojs.js)
 Designed to build static sites or be used with express.

 ## OJS Template syntax: